 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
 The Draft 2024 Plan was made available for public review and comment on August 15, 2023.
 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2024 Plan comment period concludes on September 14, 2023.
-As in prior years, during the 30-day comment period, this year the Agency plans to hold public hearings for the 2024 Plan virtually in lieu of the in-person meetings in each utility's service area.
+The 2024 Plan comment period concluded on September 14, 2023.
+As in prior years, during the 30-day comment period, the Agency held public hearings for the 2024 Plan virtually in lieu of the in-person meetings in each utility's service area.
+31

-After the receipt of public comments, the IPA plans to revise the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period.
-The IPA's 2024 Plan is to be filed with the Commission on September 28, 2023.
-Within 5 days after the Plan is filed with the Commission, parties may file Objections.
+After the receipt of public comments, the IPA revised the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period, or by September 28, 2023.32 The Agency filed this 2024 Plan with the Commission on September 25, 2023.
+Within five days after the Plan is filed with the Commission, parties may file Objections.33 Ameren Illinois filed objections which stated it generally supported the 2024 Plan's contents, but had a general objection to the Plan itself considering Ameren's capacity hedge leading into Planning Year 2024-2025.

 Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
+34 The Commission approved the 2024 Plan without modifications in Docket No. 23-0665 on December 14, 2023 and this Final Plan reflects that approval.